usrme/website/src/pages/about/about.md

 #### DevSecOps engineer from December 2019–today

-* Created a robust infrastructure to support instantiation of virtual-machine-based learning content in Azure
+* Created a robust infrastructure to support instantiation of virtual-machine-based learning content in Azure.
-  * Off-the-shelf components provided by Azure paired with a continuous deployment pipeline to ensure reproducibility
+* Ensured reproducibility by creating continuous deployment pipelines.
-  * Internal tooling for developers to quickly and comfortably interact with the back-end required to create learning content
+* Developed internal tooling for developers to quickly and comfortably interact with the back-end required to create learning content for end users.
+* Lead push to manage the entirety of the infrastructure with Ansible and Terraform.

-**Keywords**: Azure, Bash, CI/CD, Docker, Flask, GitLab, Python, Terraform
+**Keywords**: Ansible, Azure, Bash, CI/CD, Docker, Flask, GitLab, Go, Python, Terraform

 ***